-Most common cockroach found in and around apartments, homes, supermarkets and restaurants.
+These are the most common cockroaches found in and around apartments, homes, supermarkets, and restaurants.
 German cockroaches are brown and have two dark brown lines on the sides of their anterior shield.
 Winged adults are about 1/2" in length.
 Wingless immature German cockroaches are much smaller and variable in size.

-Nocturnal; can fly.
-They may be found throughout any structure, but prefer dry, warm areas, high locations and inside furniture.
+These are nocturnal and can fly.
+They may be found throughout any structure, but prefer dry, warm areas, high locations, and inside furniture.
 Brown-banded cockroaches are larger than German cockroaches (slightly longer than 1/2") and have a light-colored band at the front of their wings.
 Males are light brown and longer than the oval-shaped, dark brown females.
 They eat almost anything and spend most of the day hiding in crevices and cracks and come out at night to feed.

 Females will produce an average of eight capsules.
 Egg capsules contain 16 eggs.
 Nymphs go through seven molts before becoming adults in about a year.
 Adults can live up to six months.

-Cockroaches leave chemical trails in their feces as well as emitting airborne pheromones for swarming and mating.
-Other cockroaches will follow these trails to discover sources of food and water, and also discover where other cockroaches are hiding.
+Cockroaches leave chemical trails in their feces as well as emit airborne pheromones for swarming and mating.
+Other cockroaches will follow these trails to discover sources of food and water and also discover where other cockroaches are hiding.

-How Can I Control Cockroach Infestation In My Home?
+How Can I Control a Cockroach Infestation in My Home?